hariharsubramanyam/vrmfa-backend/README.md

   * `deviantart/` - Contains the logic for interacting with DeviantArt
     * `scraper.py` - Contains logic for running a scrape loop on a separate thread with periodically scrapes DeviantArt.
     * `scrape.py` - **The actual scraping functionality**
+  * `datastore` - Various datastores that the scraper can persist to.
+    * `image_set.py` - An in-memory, threadsafe set of fixed capacity with random sampling and random eviction.